 Using load testing tools like Microsoft Visual Studio or JMeter, administrators would simulate several "sessions" that users may follow in their use of the product.
-Using these tools, administrator can determine if they have enough hardware and the right combination of stack elements to meet the user volumes and activities expected on the system with the baseline hardware chosen.
-See the Appendix for basic load test guidance.
+Using these tools, administrators can determine if they have enough hardware and the right combination of stack elements to meet the user volumes and activities expected on the system with the baseline hardware chosen.

-While this approach is proactive and allows administrators to put the right solution in place before deployment, it does require realistic tests to be created with realistic user concurrency rates.
+While this approach is proactive, and allows administrators to put the right solution in place before deployment, it does require realistic tests to be created with realistic user concurrency rates.